arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-03-python-package.markdown

  - python
 ---

-Written something cool in Python?
+Did you write something cool in Python?
 Wanna publish it?
 This post will help you publish your python module hosted on [github.com](http://github.com) on official [Python Package Index](https://pypi.python.org).
 After going through all the steps mentioned in this post, your Python module will be accessible via `pip` and `easy_install`.

 So let us start :smile: